kosinaz/ctrl/README.md

-# ctrl
-Control Their Reality Ltd.
+# Control Their Reality Ltd.